walnuthq/madara-docs/docs/components/prover.md

 Sending data to the settlement layer is expensive, and a single proof requires quite much data.
 It would cost a lot to post a proof per block.
 Therefore, a tradeoff needs to be made: proofs are posted only every X blocks.

 This affects transaction finality and costs directly: the longer this delay is, the longer it takes to finalize transactions, but the cheaper they become.
-The cost reductions result from sending a lot less data to the settlement layer.
+The cost reductions result from sending less data to the settlement layer.

 It is important to note that the frequency does not influence security.
 A small proof has the same security guarantees as a big proof containing many small ones.